 EBC is known not just for the outstanding mountain views, but also for the colorful tents that are parked throughout the area.
-These tents belong to the numerous expedition groups who’ve traveled to EBC from different ports of the world with a single objective – conquer this great white giant known as Mt.
-Everest.
+These tents belong to the numerous expedition groups who’ve traveled to EBC from different ports of the world with a single objective – conquer this great white giant mountain in the world known as Mt.
+Everest which is at 8,849 meters (29,032 feet) height.
 Now, generally, the trekkers spend only a couple of hours at the Everest Base Camp.
 They leave their bags at Gorak Shep which happens to be the last settlement area before the Everest Base Camp.
 From this village, the EBC is only hours away on foot.
 Provided that you get to stay longer at the EBC, you shouldn’t leave the opportunity.

 Everest Base Camp is a place where you get to meet a lot of interesting people.
 They tell various stories about the region and mountain overall.
 This is yet another attraction of the area apart from the view of Everest from the Base Camp.
 Everest Base Camp trek isn’t the only way to reach here.
 You can reach this place also by going on the Everest Base Camp tour.
 One of the prime examples of the Everest Base Camp Heli trek.
 The people who are unable to trek in the region can use this option to travel to the base camp.
 They say that the views that you get from a helicopter are even better than the view of Everest from the base camp.